 Flashback, Nightmares, and Intrusive Thoughts

 Nightmares, flashbacks, and memories that won’t leave your head are all intrusive thoughts.
 A flashback is like a nightmare—it just happens during the day.
 Usually, something triggers a flashback.
 A common analogy is the sound of a car backfiring, reminding you of being shot at in war.
-Someone banging metal trash cans around might trigger a flashback of a traumatic car accident.
+Someone banging metal trash cans around might trigger a flashback of a traumatic car accident. you might wonder if there is a specific type of car accident that is more prone to cause PTSD but it’s really just the severity of the accident and how much the victim is personally effected.
+Some more severe types of car accidents that could lead to PTSD would include:

 Once you realize that certain places or sounds trigger flashbacks, nightmares and other intrusive thoughts, you start to avoid those situations.
 You might avoid an individual, places where groups of people gather, certain activities and situations, or you might even avoid objects in and out of your home because they remind you of a traumatic experience such as a bad car wreck.
 You might also resist talking about the thing that triggers intrusive memories.